wonderfan/blockchain/node-management/README.md

 2. The certificates are issued in the same way.
 3. The node is authoried by the CA server.

+### ChainMaker

+1. One network and multiple chains.
+2. The account can be either private/public key pair or certificate based.

 ### Group